 - Training and retraining staff to adapt to remote work

 For Remote Work, Employer Branding Is Key

-This is an important element to recruiting talented people because they need as much information about their employer as possible.
+This is an important element in recruiting talented people because they need as much information about their employer as possible.
 Spotify has a dedicated website just for careers at the company to highlight the different roles available.
-This lets candidates see which roles are eligible to be fully remotely and the ones that require office work.
+This lets candidates see which roles are eligible to be fully remote and the ones that require office work.

 This kind of employer branding is fundamental because it ensures that candidates already know before they apply what kind of role they want and what work mode they are eligible for as well.